This Gun for Hire

 This Gun for Hire is a 1942 American film noir crime film directed by Frank Tuttle and starring Veronica Lake, Robert Preston, Laird Cregar, and Alan Ladd.
-It is based on the 1936 novel A Gun for Sale by Graham Greene (published in America with the same title as the film).
+It is based on the 1936 novel A Gun for Sale by Graham Greene (published in the United States with the same title as the film).

 Plot

 In contemporary wartime San Francisco, chemist and blackmailer Albert Baker is killed by hitman Philip Raven, who recovers a stolen chemical formula.
 Raven is double-crossed by his employer, Willard Gates, who pays him with marked bills and reports them to the Los Angeles Police Department as stolen from his company, Nitro Chemical Corporation of Los Angeles.
 Raven learns of the setup and decides to get revenge.
 Police Detective Lieutenant Michael Crane, who is vacationing in San Francisco to visit his girlfriend, nightclub singer and stage magician Ellen Graham, is immediately assigned the case.
 He goes after Raven, but the assassin eludes him.